Targeting Completeness: Automated Complexity Analysis of Integer Programs: Runtime and Size Bounds for Integer Programs

 \begin{definition}[Correspondence between Loops and Transitions] Let $t = (\location, \guard, \update,\location)$ be a transition with $\guard\in\FormulaSet(\VSet')$ for some program variables $\VSet'\subseteq\VSet$ such that $\update(v) \in \ZZ[\VSet']$ for all $v \in \VSet'$.
 The transition $t$ \emph{corresponds} to a loop $(\guard', \update')$ with $\guard'\in\FormulaSet(\braced{x_1,\ldots,x_d})$ and $\update': \braced{x_1,\ldots,x_d}\to\ZZ[x_1,\ldots,x_d]$ via the variable renaming $\pi: \braced{x_1,\ldots,x_d}\to \VSet'$ if $\guard$ is $\pi(\guard')$ and for all $1\leq i \leq d$ we have $\update(\pi(x_i)) = \pi(\update'(x_i))$. \end{definition}

-\begin{example} Consider the loop \eqref{WhileExample} again, i.e., the loop $(\guard',\update')$ where $\guard'$ is $x_4^2 - x_3^5 < x_5 \land x_4 \neq 0$ and $\update'(x_1) = 3\cdot x_1 + 2\cdot x_2$, $\update'(x_2) = -5\cdot x_1 -3\cdot x_2$, $\update'(x_3) = x_3$, $\update'(x_4) = -2 \cdot x_4$, and $\update'(x_5) = 3\cdot x_5 + x_3^2$.
+\begin{example} Consider the loop \eqref{WhileExample} again, i.e., the loop $(\guard',\update')$ where $\guard'$ is $x_2^2 - x_3^5 < x_1 \land x_2 \neq 0$ and $\update'(x_1) = 3\cdot x_1 + x_3^2$, $\update'(x_2) = -2 \cdot x_2$, $\update'(x_3) = x_3$, $\update'(x_4) = 3\cdot x_4 + 2\cdot x_5$, and $\update'(x_5) = -5\cdot x_4 -3\cdot x_5$.
 The transition $t_3$ from the program of \Cref{fig:ITS} corresponds to this loop using the variable renaming with $\pi(x_i) = x_i$ for all $1 \leq i \leq 5$. \end{example}

 Note that \Cref{def:correspondence_loops_transitions} allows us to consider a subset $\VSet'$ of the program variables $\VSet$.
-This is useful to remove variables which would otherwise destroy properties like the twn-property.
-For example, if we only consider the variables $\braced{x_3,x_4,x_5}$ instead of $\braced{x_1,\dots,x_5}$ as in \Cref{loopAsTransition}, then we directly obtain a twn-loop instead of the prs-loop \eqref{WhileExample}.
+This is useful to remove variables which would otherwise destroy properties like the \emph{twn}-property.
+For example, if we only consider the variables $\braced{x_1,x_2,x_3}$ instead of $\braced{x_1,\dots,x_5}$ as in \Cref{loopAsTransition}, then we directly obtain a \emph{twn}-loop instead of the \emph{prs}-loop \eqref{WhileExample}.

 The following corollary shows how to obtain local runtime bounds from runtime bounds of loops. \begin{corollary}[Local Bounds from Runtime Bounds of Loops] Let $L$ be a loop with the runtime bound $\run$ (as in \Cref{def:runtimeLoop}) and let the transition $t_L$ correspond to $L$ via the variable renaming $\pi$.
 Then $\locs{\braced{t_L}}{\braced{t_L}}{r} = \pi(\run)$ for all $\pret \in \entry_{\TSet'}$ is a local runtime bound for $\braced{t_L} = \TSet'_>= \TSet'$ in the program $\Program$ (as in \Cref{def:locUpperTimeBound}). \end{corollary}